Kiwi on board cruise ship tests positive for coronavirus

 People who had shown symptoms such as fevers or those who had been in close contact with others displaying symptoms of the virus were tested by health officials, public broadcaster NHK reported.

-Cruises due to depart Yokohama and the western Japanese port of Kobe are cancelled due to delays related to the coronavirus checks Carnival's Princess Cruises Japan said on Tuesday.
+Cruises due to depart Yokohama and the western Japanese port of Kobe are cancelled due to delays related to the coronavirus checks, Carnival's Princess Cruises Japan said on Tuesday.